flutter/website/src/deployment/flavors.md

 If your app has a Flutter plugin, you will need to update the `ios/Podfile`.

-1. In `ios/Podfile` change the default of **Debug**, **Profile**, and **Release** to match the Xcode build configurations for the `development` scheme.
+1. In `ios/Podfile` change the default of **Debug**, **Profile**, and **Release** to match the Xcode build configurations for the `paid` scheme.

 ![Podfile configuration image.](/assets/images/docs/flavors/podfile-config.png){:width="80%"}

 ## Using flavors in Android

-Setting up flavors in Android can be done in your projects **build.gradle** file.
+Setting up flavors in Android can be done in your project's **build.gradle** file.

 1. In your IDE, inside your Flutter project,